Tesla shares rise in busy trade ahead of S&P 500 debut

 About a fifth of Tesla’s shares are closely held by Musk, the chief executive, and other insiders.
 Since the S&P 500 is weighted by the amount of companies’ shares actually available on the stock market, Tesla’s influence within the benchmark will be slightly diminished compared with its overall value.

-Additional reporting by Shreyashi Sanyal in Bengaluru; Editing by Ira Iosebashvili, Megan Davies, Ana Nicolaci da Costa, Steve Orlofsky and Andrea Ricci
+Additional reporting by Shreyashi Sanyal in Bengaluru; Editing by Ira Iosebashvili, Megan Davies, Ana Nicolaci da Costa, Steve Orlofsky, Andrea Ricci and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.